-Smoking promotes atherosclerosis, which is the build-up of plaque in your arteries.
-This plaque build-up leads to stiff arteries and narrow blood vessels.
-As a result, it is difficult for blood to move throughout your body.
+Smoking promotes atherosclerosis (the build-up of plaque in your arteries).
+This plaque build-up is the first stage of vascular dysfunction (12).
+Over time this leads to stiff arteries and narrow blood vessels.
+As a result, it is difficult for blood to move through your body.

 Plaques could also break off and cause a complete blockage in smaller blood vessels.

-Smoking also increases formation of blood clots which can block arteries.
+Smoking also increases the formation of blood clots that can block arteries.
 When this happens, it is called thrombosis.

-This decrease in vascularity can result in damage to your heart or brain, and depending on the result, may be permanent.
+This decrease in vascularity can result in damage to your heart or brain and may lead to permanent damage or death.